MamkaTvoya228/Parser.py-rus-/README.md

 # Parser.py-rus
-The most best cool parser by apple
+The first parser for site NewsHaker